Learning German? You’re going to notice one major difference between English and German grammar right away: German noun genders.

 Unfortunately, not all German nouns can be neatly grouped into the categories I outlined above.
 You’re going to stumble into the odd word that seems to play by its own rules.

-Countries fall into this category.
-For example, the USA is feminine (die USA), but Iran is masculine (der Iran).
+Some countries fall into this category.
+For example, Switzerland is feminine (die Schweiz) and the USA is plural (die USA).

 How do you get around this?